Wheeler / Stallard Museum

 Generously underwritten by Jacolyn & John Bucksbaum, Ruth Turnquist Carver, Carol & Mike Hundert, Melony & Adam Lewis, Lynda & Stewart Resnick, and Corrine & Lenny Sands

-The Wheeler/Stallard house is a Queen Anne style Victorian built around 1887/1888.
+Experience the height of Aspen’s boom at the Wheeler/Stallard house, a Queen Anne style Victorian built around 1887/1888.
 The first floor of the Museum is interpreted as a Victorian Aspen home and the second floor gallery features rotating exhibitions to explore area history.
 The house is listed on the National Register of Historic Places and the grounds comprise the Ruth Whyte Park.

 Site History